resingm/tl-prototype/README.md

 can configure the repositories folder or one of it's subfolders as the database.
 Further you can enable git, to automatically pull & push before and after each change of recordings.

+## TODOs

+There are still a few features I'd like to see in the software:

+[ ] Detailed start/end times of records per day
+[ ] Statistics for a week, month, year
+[ ] Show start date of currently active recording
+[ ] Make log level configurable